Categories: BOTANY

 What is difference between monocot and dicot?

-difference between monocot and dicot is that The monocots are flowering plants whose seeds have one cotyledon and dicots are those flowering plants whose seeds have two cotyledons.
+Difference between monocot and dicot is that The monocots are flowering plants whose seeds have one cotyledon and dicots are those flowering plants whose seeds have two cotyledons.
 A cotyledon is a structure similar to a leaf found in the seed, it is an embryonic leaf.

 Within the kingdom of plants, those plants with seeds are divided into gymnosperm and angiosperms.
 Angiosperms are the group of plants that have flowers, within which we get monocotyledons and dicotyledons or eudicotyledons.